Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 `oxideav-sysaudio` AAudio backend; real Android sessions therefore follow the same PCM timeline/output path rather than the previous mock sink.

+### Android AAudio / CPU-decode validation

+Real-device validation on a Samsung SM-F946B confirmed that Android AAudio itself is not the current playback bottleneck.
+The backend opens the speaker through AAudio's MMAP low-latency path at 48 kHz stereo and a 96-frame hardware burst, and decoded Sanctuary PCM reaches that stream correctly.

+Android performance measurements must use an optimised Rust build.
+The unoptimised debug build starved audio almost immediately while software H.264 decode, AAC decode, demux, rendering and audio pumping competed for CPU.
+A release-profile native build improved throughput substantially: 720p60 initially held the normal roughly 500 ms audio target with zero underruns, but after about 15 seconds the PCM queue drained, underruns began rising continuously, and video presentation progressively fell behind the playback clock.
+This identifies the current 720p60 software H.264 path as a throughput limit rather than an AAudio failure.

+Switching the same release build and VOD (`2859508682`) to 480p30 was stable in the observed run.
+The player held roughly 500-518 ms of queued audio with `underrun_callbacks=0` and `underrun_samples=0`, while video remained aligned with the playback clock with zero dropped frames.
+Until Android hardware video decode or further CPU-decoder optimisation is available, 480p30 is therefore the demonstrated real-time-safe quality on this device; 720p60 CPU decode is not yet sustainable.
 ### HLS successor-readahead validation

 After `df5c63c`, a muted real Twitch VOD regression using the native VDPAU path